octohost/octohost/README.md

 As of version 0.7.2, we are building octohost using a fully test driven Chef based [octohost-cookbook](https://github.com/octohost/octohost-cookbook).

+You can also [build a local octohost with Vagrant](https://github.com/octohost/octohost-cookbook) - if you run it on 192.168.62.86, you also get a free wildcard dns entry for *.octodev.io.

-There's also an [Ansible playbook](https://github.com/octohost/octohost/blob/master/docs/INSTALL.md) to build on Rackspace and other systems that support it.
+Deprecated as of 0.7.2: There's also an [Ansible playbook](https://github.com/octohost/octohost/blob/master/docs/INSTALL.md) to build on Rackspace and other systems that support it.
+Will be replaced by the Chef cookbook at some point.

 A full installation includes: